 Sora and the others can’t help it: even after all that drama on the train, Pete’s empty grandstanding gets them all laughing, and they explain that Maleficent is gone.
 This is funny, at least until Sora gets all teasing about whether or not he was the one who killed her.
 “Weeeeelll, we might have had something to do with it.”
 Oh, I’m so coy about how my friend was possessed with an arch-evil and stabbed her in the gut!
 Ohoho, I watched her die screaming!
 I always laugh along with the scene until that line.
 All the seriousness about murder and death in CoM is out the window, which is just tonal dissonance two minutes after Sora was sad about a lost memory of a functionally dead person.
 No points.
 Negative points.
 Re:CoM, give KH2 your stockpile of negative points.

 Pete finally calls in his Heartless and you have your first bout with Shadows since CoM.
-Their AI is slightly improved, which is nice, but not in any way I feel the need to detail – the same goes for all the carry-over enemies unless I say otherwise.
+Their AI is slightly improved, which is nice, but not in any way I feel the need to detail.
+The same goes for all the carry-over enemies unless I say otherwise.
 And you know?
-I never noticed it before, but a lot of Sora’s targeting problems from Re:CoM are in this game.
+I never noticed it before, but a lot of Sora’s targeting problems from Re:CoM are in this game, suggesting (although this isn’t very surprising) that Re:CoM was built on its engine.
 They’re a lot harder to notice, since Sora isn’t doing something outrageous like ignoring the monsters to take a swing at a mailbox (simply because you can’t target the mailboxes), but they’re there.
 Worst comes to worst, in KH2 you’ll just hit the wrong enemy, but we can see how Re:CoM got its problems if it just copied this code wholesale.
 I take it back: Re:CoM, retrieve your stockpile of negative points and go sit in the corner.

 After the fight, Pete mentions to the name of the Sorcerer: “Yen Sid.”
 As it happens, this is another Disney character, but one who went unnamed in their original appearance.
 Only a master of Disney minutiae would have known who Yen Sid was prior to KH2, so I’m going to leave you in the dark for a moment.
 If you’re paying attention: yes, that is the word “Disney” in reverse, and yes, that was his name all along, according to the production notes.